heubych/uTradeFi_Documentation/docs/keyconcepts.md

 ## Who absorbs the P&L of the overall pool?

 The gains and losses of the overall investment pool are absorbed by the pool performance underwriters.
-These are stakeholders that are absorbing the overall risk of the entire pool in exchange of trading fees (tbc and performance fees) paid by the investors as a result of their trading activity.
+These is/are stakeholder(s) that are absorbing the overall risk of the entire pool in exchange of trading fees paid by the investors as a result of their trading activity.
 In a situation where investors have opposite exposures (e.g. short vs long), the overall market risk of the pool will be low and the gains of some investors will be absorbed the losses of others investors.
 If the overall pool is imbalanced (e.g. all investors are long) the overall gains and losses will be covered by the underwriters.
 See next section for more information.

 ?> The gains and losses of the investment pool is absorbed by the pool performance underwriters

 ## Pool performance underwriters

 The value of overall investment pool is a function of the net total supply of each synthetic assets and the prevailing prices at that time.
 Any net gains and losses are absorbed by the pool performance underwriters.
-The underwriters have to collateralize the amount of debt they own and any losses is monetized by the corresponding amount of collateral locked in the protocol.
-E.g. if an underwriter provide 100 of collateral but the amount of debt he owns is worth 120, a net amount of 20 will be kept, i.e. the investor will be able to repatriate only 80 worth of collateral if his exposure is liquidated.
+The underwriters have to collateralize a fraction of the amount of debt they own and any losses is monetized by the corresponding amount of collateral locked in the protocol.
+E.g. if an underwriter provide 100 of collateral and he faces a loss of 20, a net amount of 20 will be kept, i.e. the investor will be able to repatriate only 80 worth of collateral if his exposure is liquidated.

 ?> underwriters are absorbing the risks of the overall investment pool